HaimoHeymann/MauiTestApp/README.md

 Alternative:
-When the VerticalStackLayout is replaced by a CollectionView, the items are shown correct In order to sea the example with CollectionView, change the ContentTemplate to 'UseCollectionView' in AppShell.xaml
+When the VerticalStackLayout is replaced by a CollectionView, the items are shown correct In order to see the example with CollectionView, change the ContentTemplate to 'UseCollectionView' in AppShell.xaml